 The system board comes with a Hardware Doctor utility contained in the provided CD.
 This utility is capable of monitoring the system's "health" conditions and allows you to manually set a range (Highest and Lowest Limit) to the items being monitored.
-If the settings/ values are over or under the set range, a warning message will popup.
+If the "Current Value" is over or under the set range, a warning message will pop-up.
 The utility can also be configured so that a beeping alarm will sound whenever an error occurs.
 We recommend that you use the "Default Setting" which is the ideal setting that would keep the system in good working condition.